200sc/bebop/README.md

 The following is a list of known issues with the current version of the project, ordered by approximate priority for addressing them.

-Only the final line of multiline comments are currently taken from .bop files and translated to .go comments.

 Tokenization and parsing errors do not currently report locations (line number, character position / column of the error's source).

 Generated encoding and decoding code does not perform error checking on read/write operations.